Marietta City School District (Ohio)

 The Marietta City School District is a public school district that serves students in grades K-12 who live in and around Marietta, a city in Washington County, Ohio, United States.
-The district has four elementary schools (Harmar, Phillips, Putnam, and Washington), one middle school (Marietta Middle School), and one high school (Marietta High School), and serves the communities of Marietta, Reno, Devola, Harmar, and Oak Grove.
+The district has two elementary schools (Phillips and Washington), one intermediate school (Marietta Elementary School), and one high school (Marietta High School), and serves the communities of Marietta, Reno, Devola, Harmar, and Oak Grove.

 In 2020 the district changed the grade configuration of the schools.